Near-One/near-plugins/README.md

             "Failed to initialize super admin",
         );

-        // Specify an account to be added as admin for a specifc role. let skipper_by_one_admin_account_id: AccountId = "alice.near".parse().unwrap();
+        // Specify an account to be added as admin for a specific role. let skipper_by_one_admin_account_id: AccountId = "alice.near".parse().unwrap();

         // Add an admin for `Role::SkipperByOne`.
 This is possible since the